 3. Where was it published?

 The location of publication is an often overlooked but important detail in a list of information about a collection of books.
-Many titles were published virtually simultaneously in two places, for example, London and New York.
+Many titles were published virtually simultaneously in two places, for example, London, and New York.
 Whichever hits the shops first is the “true” first edition while the other becomes the “first American edition” or “first English edition.”
 The value of a “true” first is typically always greater.
 George Orwell’s Nineteen Eighty-four was published in 1949 in both London and New York.
 The London edition is the “true” first and worth around $1,400.
 The New York edition is the “first American edition” and worth $250.
-In this instance, location is very important.
+Location is very important.

 4. To err is Human.
 And it will make your book more valuable!

 When certain books are evaluated, the number of “mistakes” in the printing process will elevate their value.
 Thrifty printers will not throw out a batch of sheets simply because there was a mistake on the page.
 They will correct it and move on.
 Those first sheets now form an “issue point” that collectors use to determine how early in the printing process the sheet was printed.
 Mark Twain’s The Adventures of Huckleberry Finn has over seven documented (and corrected) mistakes during the printing process.
 If you have all of them (or many of them) in your copy, it can be worth over $10,000.
 Other copies with a few mistakes are usually worth between $500-1,000.
 These “issue points” can be found in online references to bibliographical information gathered on each book.

 Completeness in a book is critical.
 Even simple pages that have no printing on them, called blanks, are critical to the value of the book.
 Make certain that there are no loose pages or gatherings of leaves that have come out or are in danger of falling out.
 One lost page can be devastating to a rare book’s value.